reactjs/react.dev/beta/src/pages/learn/scaling-up-with-reducer-and-context.md

 />
 ```

-In a small example like this, this works well, but if you have tens or hundreds of components in the middle, passing down all state and functions to change through every can be quite frustrating!
+In a small example like this, this works well, but if you have tens or hundreds of components in the middle, passing down all state and functions can be quite frustrating!

 <!--(TODO: illustration of prop drilling)-->

-This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context](/learn/passing-data-deeply-with-context). **This way, any components below `TaskBoard` in the tree can read the tasks and dispatch actions anywhere in the tree without the repetitive "prop drilling".**
+This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context](/learn/passing-data-deeply-with-context). **This way, any component below `TaskBoard` in the tree can read the tasks and dispatch actions without the repetitive "prop drilling".**

 <!--(TODO: illustration of context)-->

-Here is how you can combine a reducer with context.
+Here is how you can combine a reducer with context:

+1. **Create** the context.
+2. **Put** state and dispatch into context.
+3. **Use** context anywhere in the tree.

 ### Step 1: Create the context